 High doses of omega-3 fatty acids should be used cautiously by people who bruise easily, have a bleeding disorder, or take blood-thinning medications, because excessive amounts of omega-3 fatty acids may lead to bleeding.
+EFSA has determined that a daily intake of 5g per day of EPA and DHA is safe for healthy adults.

-Fish oil can cause flatulence, bloating, belching, and diarrhea.
+Fish oil can cause flatulence, bloating, belching, and diarrhoea in a few individuals.